The Acadians on the Cabot Trail in Cape Breton

 Arrival:

-For example, book yours here Arrival by plane, bus or train*.
+Compare and book flights here* (Advertisement).
 Air Canada, Condor and Icelandair fly from Germany to various airports in eastern Canada.
+There you can then rent a car for your onward journey.

 Car Rentals: